TweetingCynical/code-refactor-html5/README.md

 ### Scope and Purpose

 Review all HTML and CSS code and refactor to meet accessibility standards.
+Ensure the site does not change visually.

 ### Overview of Code Changes